botttos/DialogueManagerForVideoGames/README.md

 There implementation is simple enough that anyone with basic knowledge of data structures class should be able to build one, as you can see bottom, I will show you how to build a Non-Branching Dialogue Manager.

-A smart implementation on **big projects** is one that doesn't encode the the structure or content of the graph directly, merely references that can be dynamically loaded as data files encoded as [XML](https://en.wikipedia.org/wiki/XML) by an external tool and then imported at run time.
-This makes managing and authoring the content easier and eases localization.

 Exemple of dialog tree:

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/31/Dialog_tree_example.svg/800px-Dialog_tree_example.svg.png)